k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/03_hardware_req_for_prod.md

 ## PostgreSQL Server Node Specifications

 * PostgreSQL is required for TDM projects only.
+* K2view supports the PostgreSQL version certified for a specific Fabric version.
+Refer to the <a href="/articles/Product_Versions
+/Fabric_versions.md">Fabric Versions</a> page.
 * PostgreSQL can be deployed in one of the following two ways:
 	* On-premises as a virtual or a physical machine.
 	* As a cloud service (SaaS)